PaulJWright/weird_salads/README.rst

 These are the primary tasks involved in the business.

-Other tasks, such as taking stock, can be completed through various endpoints (viewing inventory, updating), and reports are better suited to the frontend.
+Other tasks, such as taking stock, can be completed through various endpoints (e.g. viewing inventory, updating), and reports are better suited to the frontend.

 The working ordering system can be demonstrated by executing an order on `http://localhost:8000/docs#/Order/create_order_order_post`, for example `menu_id = 18`, which will return a response like: